utopia-os/utopia-ui/README.md

 ## Join the community

+*This Library is in early alpha stage.
+You are very welcome to participate in the development*

 *We are looking for Web Developer, UX Designer, Community Manager, Visionaries, Artists, etc. who like to support this Vision.*

 [https://t.me/utopiaOS](https://t.me/utopiaOS)